 Always look for early bird and other discounts to save the most money.
-This tip is especially important in 2021 as it is gearing up to be a big RV year.
+This tip is especially important as it is gearing up to be a big RV year.
 The demand for rental RVs has increased 4 times!
-Moreover, following this tip, you have will have more options to choose form.
+Moreover, you have will have more options to choose from by following this tip.
 So you can also avoid the inconvenience of not finding something suitable on your desired dates.

 Further Reading: This is one of our most popular posts for good reason: 9 Foolproof ways to Rent an RV for Cheap